Characters appearing in Act-age. Beware of unmarked spoilers.

 - Stepford Smiler: Chiyoko always wears what she calls her "mask" to give off the image that her nickname (the Angel) suggests, as if she were constantly acting out a role even off-set.

-- Sweet Tooth: Averted; while her favorite foods are listed as whipped cream, biscuits and marshmallows in her profile, she actually likes sea cucumber and seaweed.
+- Sweet Tooth: Downplayed; while her favorite foods are listed as whipped cream, biscuits and marshmallows in her profile, she also likes sea cucumber and seaweed.

 - Bishōnen : He is a well-known handsome actor, and seen as a typical "pretty boy" type.